w3c/wot-testing/events/2024.11.Munich/Documentation/Intel/README.md

 my machine "only" has 128GB of DRAM and consumer-class GPUs with limited VRAM.

 Recommended models (these all support tools):
-   - llama3.1:70b - Relatively slow (a few minutes for a paragraph), but a better choice if you want "reasoning", e.g. for the planning part of an agent.
+   - `llama3.1:70b` - Relatively slow (a few minutes for a paragraph), but a better choice if you want "reasoning", e.g. for the planning part of an agent.
-   - llama3.1 - For general commands.
+   - `llama3.1` - For general commands.
 Does have tool support.
 Fast (7B parameters).
-   - llama3.2 - For general commands; an improved, smaller version of the above.
+   - `llama3.2` - For general commands; an improved, smaller version of the above.
 Has tool support.
 Fast and small (3B parameters).
-   - llama3.2:1b - Even smaller version of the above with 1B parameters.
+   - `llama3.2:1b` - Even smaller version of the above with 1B parameters.
 Very fast.
      Suitable for simple commands.
-   - llama3.2-vision - For general commands and image understanding.
+   - `llama3.2-vision` - For general commands and image understanding.
 Fast, but larger than the basic llama3.2 model (11B parameters).
 Images need to be [encoded in base 64](https://stackabuse.com/bytes/converting-images-and-image-urls-to-base64-in-node-js/).
-   - llama3.2-vision:90b - A larger, more powerful version of the above.
+   - `llama3.2-vision:90b` - A larger, more powerful version of the above.
 If you need both planning and image understanding.
 Slow and big (90B parameters).
 Largest model feasible to run on this machine.
+     Don't use unless you actually plan to use the vision features.

 Larger models may also take a significant time to "load" upon first use (reading 55GB into memory takes time, even though I have a RAID drive...).